 Ramadan Resolutions – Eid-ul-Fitr Mubarak 1438

-Eid-ul-Fitr Mubarak 1438!
-Blessed Feast of the Breaking of the Fast 1438!
-Also, known as the Little Eid, this is the first day of the month of Shawwal and marks the end of Ramadan.
-No doubt we are at a reset point, a renewal, and a chance to implement the many lessons of patience, thoughtfulness, austerity, charity, and devotion that embodies Ramadan.
+Eid-ul-Fitr, also known as the Little Eid, is the first day of the month of Shawwal.
+It also marks the end of the month of fasting, Ramadan.
+No doubt, we are at a reset point.
+A renewal and a chance to carry out the lessons of patience, thoughtfulness, charity, and devotion that embodies Ramadan.

-Here, I encapsulate some (post) Ramadan Resolutions for which I will try my darndest, utmost, to implement in this life journey.
+Here, I encapsulate some Ramadan Resolutions for which I will try my utmost, to apply in this life’s journey.
 I hope you may also gain something from this list as well.

 Do More of the Following:

 - Stay away from the computer a bit.

 - Watch less TV.

 - Take people by their words and actions.

 - Stay calm in the face of someone else’s issues, as well as control my proclivity towards a short temper.

 - Be kind to me, especially when a situation goes awry.